Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-II/06-Full-Stack/2-full-stack-workflow/2-crud.md

 ### Create a Task (POST)

 Next, we allow users to create new tasks.

-The API expects a simple payload containing a `title`.
-The authenticated user is inferred from the token.
+The API expects a simple object with the key of *title* assigned to a value of string type.
+Again this request should only be accessible if there's a logged in user, meaning that the axios instance *api* already holds an Authorization header with the users token.
+This allows our Django API to create tasks that will directly wrap to our current user.

 ```jsx
 // utilities.jsx